 Table of Contents

 For a number of reasons you may want to build binary packages for a large selected set of packages in pkgsrc or even for all pkgsrc packages.
-For instance, when you have multiple machines that should run the same packages, it is wasted time if they all build their packages themselves from source.
+For instance, when you have multiple machines that should run the same software, it is wasted time if they all build their packages themselves from source.
 Or you may want to build a list of packages you want and check them before deploying onto production system.
-There is a ways of getting a set of binary packages: The bulk build system, or pbulk ("p" stands for "parallel).
+There is a way of getting a set of binary packages: The bulk build system, or pbulk ("p" stands for "parallel).
 This chapter describes how to set it up so that the packages are most likely to be usable later.

 First of all, you have to decide whether you build all packages or a limited set of them.
 Full bulk builds usually consume a lot more resources, both space and time, than builds for some practical sets of packages.
 There exists a number of particularly heavy packages that are not actually interesting to a wide audience.
 For a limited bulk builds you need to make a list of packages you want to build.
 Note that all their dependencies will be built, so you don't need to track them manually.

 During bulk builds various packages are installed and deinstalled

 so make sure that you don't need any package during the builds.

 Essentially, you should provide a fresh system, either a chroot environment

 or something even more restrictive, depending on what the operating system provides,